nilesh1013/nilesh1013.github.io/_posts/2016-08-27-Understanding-VM.md

 author: Nilesh Sharma
 ---

-What is a virtual machine, What are it's uses and best practises to use it ?
+What is a virtual machine, What are it's uses ?

 ## Understanding Virtual Machine
 -----